wp-plugins/jquery-colorbox/readme.txt

 Feel free to write an email to blog [at] techotronic.de or open a thread at <a href="http://wordpress.org/tags/jquery-colorbox?forum_id=10">the jQuery Colorbox WordPress.org forum</a>.

-I'll include new FAQs in every new version.
-Promise.
+I'll include new FAQs in newer versions.

 == Changelog ==
-= 4.0 (2011-01-31) =
+= 4.0 (2011-04-16) =
 * CHANGE: Restructured settings page
+* CHANGE: plugin again compatible to PHP4.
+* CHANGE: Update of Colorbox library to version 1.3.16
+* CHANGE: jQuery calls won't break other JavaScript libraries like Prototype or Scriptaculous any more
-* NEW: set width and height for Colorbox links separately
+* NEW: set width and height for Colorbox links once separate from the Colorbox setting for images
 * NEW: inline HTML content can now be loaded in the Colorbox.
+* NEW: Latvian translation by <a href=\"http://lapuvieta.lv\">Uldis Jansons</a>
 * CHANGE: <a href="http://www.photokeens.com">Modar Soos</a> updated the Arabic translation
-* CHANGE: plugin again compatible to PHP4.
-* NEW: Latvian translation by <a href=\"http://lapuvieta.lv\">Uldis Jansons</a>
+* CHANGE: <a href="mailto:nettojp@gmail.com">Joao Netto</a> updated the Portuguese translation
+* CHANGE: <a href="http://drive2life.ru">Arkadiy Florinskiy</a> updated the Russian translation
 * CHANGE: made plugin compatible to the "smugmug" plugin.
+* CHANGE: moved Colorbox CSS class add to style dropdown of TinyMCE

 = 3.8.3 (2010-12-24) =
 * NEW: Spanish translation by <a href="http://www.redywebs.com/">Inma P.-Zubizarreta</a>